MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-with-server-in-python.md

 #### Update a web service

-You can update a web service to change the code, model, description, inputs, outputs and more.
+You can update a web service to change the code, model, description, inputs, outputs, and more.
 In this example, we update the service to add a description useful to people who might consume this service.

 ```python
 #Define what needs to be updated.
 Here we add a description.